kartiksrinivas007/FlashcardAppGRE/README.md

-To add flashcards
+## Flashcard Application

 ---

+This is a simple flashcard application I built to improve vocabulary for the GRE Depending on the user preferences, it stores the words onto a pickle.

+### To add flashcards
+---
 ```
 python3 flashcards.py -a -p={path to main pickle file}
 ```

-To test flashcards
+### To test flashcards
 ---

 ```